Weetynn/credit-card-churn-sasem/README.md

     ▪️ Introduce credit management programs to help customers manage revolving balances and avoid excessive churn risks.

     ▪️ Focus on building stronger relationships with long-standing or frequent customers through tailored benefits and programs.

+#### 📌 Areas for Future Study

+Further research is recommended to investigate the differing results between models, particularly the fifth important variable:

+    ▪️ Neural Networks identified Total_Relationship_Count as the fifth most important factor.

+    ▪️ Tree-Based Models (Boost2) identified LOG_Total_Amt_Chng_Q4_Q1 as the fifth most important factor.

+    ▪️ This difference suggests further analysis is needed to understand the role each variable plays in predicting churn.